Wallet-to-Ledger Reconciliation: The Operating Process, Not Just the Tie-Out (2026)

 - Month-End Close for Web3

-- The tie-out is the output; defensible reconciliation is a defined recurring process (cadence, documented source of record, complete scope, break workflow, review/sign-off) — a once-a-year scramble that ties is fragile; sufficiency is an auditor judgement
+- A defensible reconciliation is a defined recurring process — a cadence, a documented source of record, a complete scope, a break workflow, and a review and sign-off — not a one-off year-end tie-out; sufficiency for audit is an auditor judgement.

-- Cadence more frequent than annual generally preferable (stale breaks/lost context otherwise), often month-end-aligned, depending on volume/materiality/close — entity decision, no universal frequency
+- Cadence more frequent than annual is generally preferable, often month-end-aligned, depending on volume, materiality, and the close calendar; it is an entity decision with no universal frequency.

-- Scope must cover every wallet/exchange account, all transaction types (gas, internal transfers), and wallet↔exchange transfers; scope gaps are silent failures (a tie due to an excluded wallet is worse than a visible break) — underpins completeness
+- Scope must cover every wallet and exchange account, all transaction types (including gas and internal transfers), and wallet-to-exchange transfers; scope gaps are silent failures that undermine the completeness assertion.

 Staking Rewards: Tax & Accounting Treatment by Jurisdiction